jonana-split/Joanna-Mijares-FIEA-Portfolio/Pokemon Team Builder/README.md

 # Pokemon Team Builder Project
-This project is a good example of creating a Red-Black Tree.
+This project is an example of my work in creating a Red-Black Tree.
 I was charged with making an ordered map data structure using Red-Black trees in order to provide another method of sorting Pokemon.
 This was a group project, but this data structure was created by me.

 ## File Contents
 ### ordered_map.js